Ogata Gekkō: Biography

 Gekkō died on 1 October 1920 in Shin-Ogawamachi in Ushigome Ward of Tokyo at age 61.
 His art names include Kagyōrō, Meikyōsai, Kiyū, and Rōsai.
 He had few students, the best-known of whom was Kōgyo Tsukioka, the adopted son of Yoshitoshi.

 Style

 His work was originally closely based upon that of Kikuchi Yōsai; and he was inspired by Hokusai, creating a series of one hundred prints of Mount Fuji.
 However, he did develop his own style, with significant stylistic elements from nihonga.

-Gekkō was among the artists whose artwork informed the Japanese populace about the progress of naval and land war known today as the First Sino-Japanese War of 1894-1895.
-A number of Gekko's war images were published in Seishin Bidan by Yokoyama Ryohachi.
+Gekkō was among the artists whose artwork informed the Japanese populace about the progress of naval and land war known today as the First Sino-Japanese War of 1894–1895.
+A number of Gekkō's war images were published in Seishin Bidan by Yokoyama Ryohachi.

 An impression of the Haiyang Island (Kaiyoto) Naval Battle in 1894 was prepared in a large-scale quadruptich format.

-Among the widely circulated Sino-Japanese triptych images of the war which were created by Gekkō include:
+Among the widely circulated Sino-Japanese triptych images of the war, which were created by Gekkō include: